matus-chochlik/oglplu2/doc/sphinx/intro/goals.rst

 to check for such mismatches.
 If a constant is used in a wrong place it results in a compilation error, instead of a run-time error.

-Additionally, OpenGL identifies objects of various kinds like programs, shaders, textures, buffers, etc. by plain integer values which can again be easily
+Additionally, OpenGL and OpenAL, etc. identify objects of various kinds like programs, shaders, textures, buffers, audio sources, etc. by plain integer values which can again be easily confused:
-confused:

 .. code-block:: c++
     :emphasize-lines: 7